maxxiimo/the-front-end-manifesto/Getting Started.md

       gem 'pg',           '0.12.2'
     end

 Since I typically use compass, I added the compass-rails and oily_png gems here.
-You may not want to.
-If you do, a smart choice, check out the [Using Compass][] chapter of this book to learn how to add compass to your application.
+You may not want to, but if you do, smart choice.

 NOTE: Michael Hartl recommends using the following flag on your first bundle: